S4F4Y4T/Ammu-store/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-![Screen Shot][product-screenshot]
+![Screen Shot][product-screenshot-1]

-This is a php script which will allow you to import your excel sheet into the mysql DB
+This is a e-commerce platform for ammunation.

+The application has two part one of is the frontend store from where you can view products by category,brand and search.
+You can also view product description and add the product to cart,compare list or wishlist as you want.
+After adding to cart you can checkout from the application after filling out all your billing and card data.

+The second part includes the admin dashboard which let you handle all the products,orders,message and category with visualize dashboard

 Here's why:
-* Time effecient
-* No need to recreate the wheel
-* Will be secure
+* Maintainable
+* Clean Code
+* Advance PHP

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This platform built wih my own made php MVC framework from scracth.
+This platform built wih my design pattern and own made php MVC framework from scracth on the backend.
+Frontend use random template and dashboard use ADMIN LTE free admin dashboard

 * [![php][php]][php-url]
+* ![php][mvc]
 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]
 * [![JQuery][JQuery.com]][JQuery-url]